Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 b.
 Once uncommented your locale of choice run `locale-gen` to generate the locales.<br>
 c.
 Even though you've already assigned the locale, you still need to echo the locale for older programs.
 To do this run `echo "LANG=[the locale you selected].UTF-8" >> /etc/locale.conf` to set the locale.<br>
 d.
 This step is important and should be done either way.
 Run `export LANG=[the locale you selected].UTF-8`.<br>
 e.
 Skip this step if you have a us keyboard layout.
-If you have a keyboard other than us run `echo "KEYMAP=us" >> /etc/vconsole.conf`.<br>
+If you have a keyboard other than us run `echo "KEYMAP=[your keyboard layout]" >> /etc/vconsole.conf`.<br>
 f.
 Run `ln /usr/share/zoneinfo` to list the unix timezones.<br>
 g.
 Once found your timesone run `ln -sf /usr/share/zoneinfo/[Your Country Here]/[Your Timesone Here] /etc/localtime` to add a symbolic link for your time.<br>
 h.
 Run `hwclock --systohc` to set the hardware clock.